Kamal882/Kamal882/README.md

 - 👋 Hi, I’m @Kamal882
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Node js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me skamaljeet882@gmail.com